-In transparent proxy mode, when support for HTTPS is disabled, if there is an SNI (Server Name Indication) in the request, Content Gateway gets the hostname from the SNI and performs URL filtering based on the hostname.
+In transparent proxy mode, when HTTPS is disabled, if there is an SNI in the request, Content Gateway gets the hostname from the SNI and performs URL filtering based on the hostname.
 Otherwise, Content Gateway uses the Common Name in the certificate of the destination server.
+However, if the Common Name contains a wildcard (), the lookup is performed on the destination IP address.
 If the site is blocked, the connection with the client is dropped; no block page is served.
 To disable this feature when used with WCCP, do not create a service group for HTTPS.